trekawek/lkavalon-atari/hans-kloss/README.md

 ![Hans Kloss](img/hans-kloss.png)

-This directory contains the source code of the 8-bit Atari game Hans Kloss, created by Dariusz �ołna in 1992 and published by LK Avalon.
+This directory contains the source code of the 8-bit Atari game Hans Kloss, created by Dariusz Żołna in 1992 and published by LK Avalon.

 ## Source files